Best things to do in Aizu Wakamatsu

 Replica of Date Masamune’s Helmet

 When visiting, we would recommend reserving a tour guide in English as most of the written explanations on each floor is in Japanese.
-On the first floor, there is a timeline showing who controlled the castle over the centuries, before you enter an area full of Aizu’s heritage.
-Here you can see some magnificent samurai armour, swords, and helmets.
-It’s extremely impressive and perhaps made better by the no photography rule, so you have time to ponder how many times this sword was used and what it might have been like to have a samurai wearing full armour coming at you in battle!
+Before you enter an area full of Aizu’s heritage, you can see some magnificent samurai armour, swords, and helmets on the first floor.
+It’s extremely impressive and you can ponder how many times this sword was used and what it might have been like to have a samurai wearing full armour coming at you in battle!

 Aizu Wakamatsu Castle Roof View

-As you move upwards through the 2nd to 4th floors, you’ll learn about the part that Aizu Wakamatsu Castle played at the end of Edo period and how it survived almost a month of shelling from Meiji government forces using western artillery from surrounding hills.
+As you move upwards through the 2nd to 4th floors, there is a timeline showing who controlled the castle over the centuries and you’ll learn about the part that Wakamatsu Castle played at the end of Edo period (1603 – 1868) as well as how it survived almost a month of shelling from Meiji government forces using western artillery from surrounding hills.
 There is also more to learn about the famous crafts of Aizu, further information on the Byakkotai, and historical figures from Aizu.
-Finally you’ll reach the 5th floor, where you can see panoramic views of the city from the Observation Deck which overlooks the beautiful castle gardens.
+Finally, you’ll reach the 5th floor, where you can see panoramic views of the city from the Observation Deck which overlooks the beautiful castle gardens.

 Aizu Wakamatsu Rinkaku Teahouse

 If you have time, we would recommend visiting Rinkaku Tea House and garden, which can be found at the edge of the castle garden.
 It was built for the son of Japanese tea ceremony master, Sen no Rikyu, so worth looking into if you are interested in Japanese tea.
-After Sen no Rikyu was executed for treason, his son Sen Shoan was allowed to continue the Rikyu style of tea ceremony at Rinkaku Tea House.
-Shoan’s son Genpaku then formalised the 3 styles of tea ceremony which carry on to this day.
-After admiring the tea house and gardens, you can also enjoy matcha and a traditional Japanese sweet at another nearby building for 600 yen.
+At Rinkaku Tea House, you can also enjoy matcha and a traditional Japanese sweet for 600 yen while admiring the beautiful garden.

 How to get there

-From Aizu-Wakamatsu Station, you can walk or cycle to the castle, or take the loop bus to Tsurugajo Kitaguchi bus stop.
+From Aizu-Wakamatsu Station, you can walk or cycle to the castle, or take the town bus called ‘Haikara-san’ to Tsurugajo Iriguchi, Tsurugajo Kitaguchi or Tsurugajo Sannomaruguchi bus stop.
+Town Bus info: here

 Ouchi Juku